ayushsahu1999/NN_from_scratch/README.md

 ### Computing cost function
 The cost function represented by **J** is computed by comparing the predicted vector with the true vector for binary classification and is computed by the **formula**
 ![](images/cost_function.png)

+The cost function J is different for each iteration of gradient descent.